Elected Officials

 Judge, Municipal Court - honorable Aram Ohanian

 In addition to his legal service, he is very active in the community.
-He has served in organizations such as The Cocoon Shelter, The Exchange Club, and political organizations that support state, local and national candidates.
-He has also served on committees and boards such as the Perrysburg Fire Department Strategic Planning Committee, Perrysburg City Charter Review Committee, and the Perrysburg Board of Zoning Appeals.
-Judge Ohanian has also volunteered as a soccer coach, starting at the YMCA and then the PYSA, for both girls’ and boys’ soccer, a Junior Jackets basketball coach and a Cub Scout Den leader and is active with Perrysburg Scout Troop 198.
-He is currently certified as a USSF Youth Soccer referee.
+Aram has been involved in volunteer organizations such as The Exchange Club, the Knights of Columbus and Moms Mobile Mission Food Bank, political organizations that support local, state and national candidates, and in committees and boards such as the Perrysburg Fire Department Strategic Plan Committee, the Perrysburg City Charter Review Committee and Perrysburg Board of Zoning Appeals.
+In addition, Judge Ohanian has been a soccer coach at the youth and high school levels, a Junior Jackets basketball coach, a USSF Certified Soccer Referee, and has been involved in Scouting.